jatinkumar1999/picker_country/README.md

 ## Getting Started

 A Flutter package for picking country code having the option to view like Full screen, Dialog, Bottom sheet.
+Bt default Full screen is enable you can change it acccording to your requirement.
+This package also have the phone length according to the country.

 Usage